zachgillis/ggHH-kappa3-kappa4/README.md

 Use ``generate_plots.ipynb`` to generate the plots and fit the results to quadratic polynomials (LATEX must be installed, specify file paths of ``results.csv`` files to include)

-Graphs and sweep directories are included in the repository (``powheg.input`` files can be found in the individual child run directories).
+Graphs and sweep directories are included in this repository (``powheg.input`` files can be found in the individual child run directories).